-When Knanaya Catholics migrated to the United States, they got organized for religious and cultural programs.
-Since they missed the Malayalam Syro-Malabar liturgy, Knanaya Catholic Associations had contacted His Excellency Mar Kuriakose Kunnacherry, the then bishop of Kottayam to send priests to offer spiritual services for our people.
-Because the Bishop of Kottayam has no ecclesiastical jurisdiction here, he encouraged our people to contact the Latin bishops of the locality also, to start Knanaya Missions served by priests sent from the Diocese of Kottayam.
+The immigrants of the Knanaya Catholics to the United States have organized in different metropolitan cities for religious and cultural programs.
+To have Malayalam SyroMalabar liturgy, they contacted His Excellency Mar Kuriakose Kunnacherry, the then Bishop of Kottayam to send priests to offer spiritual services for the Knanaya people.
+With his encouragement, the people contacted the Latin bishops of the place to start Knanaya Missions served by priests from the Diocese of Kottayam.
 Some of the Latin bishops were generous to honor the request for starting Knanaya missions.
-The pastoral arrangements in the Latin Dioceses continued until the establishment of the Syro-Malabar Catholic Diocese of Chicago on July 1, 2001.
+The pastoral arrangements in the Latin Dioceses continued until the establishment of the SyroMalabar Catholic Diocese of Chicago on July 1, 2001.

-Bishop Mar Jacob Angadiath established Knanaya Catholic Region in the diocese on April 28, 2006.
+Bishop Mar Jacob Angadiath established Knanaya Catholic Region in the diocese on April 30, 2006.
 Fr.
-Abraham Mutholath, the Vicar General of the diocese is appointed as the director of this region.
-This region consists of all the Knanaya Catholic missions, parishes, and all Knanaya Catholic faithful living within the boundary of the St. Thomas Syro-Malabar Catholic Diocese of Chicago (all over the United States).
-Hence, the Vicar General for the Knanaya Catholics shall be the proper pastor of all the Knanaya Catholics in this diocese that do not belong to a Knanaya Catholic mission or parish.
-All the pastoral activities of the Knanaya Catholics in the diocese are coordinated through the region director and vicar general assigned for the Knanaya Catholics.
+Abraham Mutholath, the Vicar General of the diocese was appointed as the director of this region.
+This region consists of all the Knanaya Catholic missions, parishes, and all Knanaya Catholic faithful living within the boundary of the St. Thomas SyroMalabar Catholic Diocese of Chicago.
+Hence, the Vicar General for the Knanaya Catholics shall be the proper pastor of all the Knanaya Catholics in the diocese and the knanaya people of those areas where there is no knanaya mission or parish.
+All the pastoral activities of the Knanaya Catholics in the diocese are coordinated through the vicar general assigned for the Knanaya Catholics.
 Mar Jacob Angadiath appointed Rev. Fr.
 Thomas Mulavanal as Syncellus (Vicar General) of the St. Thomas SyroMalabar Diocese of Chicago and the director of knanaya region of the Diocese with effect from February 08, 2014.